totaldebug/asyncpow/README.md

 The library returns results in JSON format for ease of use, this also reduces the risk of failue when the APIs are updated.

-Type hints and type models are in place for all of the APIs, if you notice missing items please create a request to have it fixed.
+Type hints and type models are in place where possible (this API has terrible circular dependencies which breaks python), if you notice missing items please create a request to have it fixed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>